 I am offering a virtual workshop in light of the recent COVID-19 until May 2020.
-For 1 hour via Google Hangouts or whatever platform allows screen sharing for $150.
+For 2 hours via Google Hangouts, Discord or whatever platform allows screen sharing for $150.

 - * I can teach to any skill level of students, even absolute beginners.